lan13005/Information-Theory/docs/information_geometry.md

 The maximum likelihood solution is locally quadratic (gaussian) whose curvature is given by its **Hessian** which turns out to be equal to the negative Fisher metric (under some regularity conditions).
 See [this link for the derivation](https://math.stackexchange.com/questions/3585130/why-is-the-fisher-information-matrix-both-an-expected-outer-product-and-a-hessia)
 {: .note }

 In this context, the Fisher metric quantifies how much information the random variable $$x$$ (data) provides about the parameter vector $$\theta$$.
 At the MLE solution, the score (gradient of log-likelihood) fluctuates significantly around zero.
 A steeper likelihood surface corresponds to a greater variance in the score, which translates to a larger Fisher information metric.
 This indicates a well-constrained MLE solution, as the parameters are more precisely determined by the data as there is more *information*.
+See [Mutual Information Youtube Channel](https://www.youtube.com/watch?v=pneluWj-U-o) for graphical intuition on the Fisher information metric.

 [^1]: [The Basics of Information Geometry](https://arxiv.org/pdf/1412.5633)